 Therefore, just as its name implies, SFP slot is designed for use with SFP transceivers or modules.
-It offers a place where a SFP transceiver can plug into and then support fiber connection or copper cable connection.
-Different connection can support different transmission speed and distance.
-Normally, a Gigabit SFP inserted into a SFP port can reach a speed of up to 1 Gbps!
+It offers a place where an SFP transceiver can plug into and then support fiber connection or copper cable connection.
+A different connection can support different transmission speed and distance.
+Normally, a Gigabit SFP inserted into an SFP port can reach a speed of up to 1 Gbps!

 How to Use the SFP Slot?

-The common match for SFP ports are copper SFP module applied with network cable and fiber SFP module applied with fiber optic cable.
-Network cable or copper cable includes Cat5e, Cat6, Cat6a, etc. While, fiber optic cable includes single mode fiber and multimode fiber.
-Therefore, if you want to know how to use SFP slot, you need to know how to choose right copper SFP modules or fiber SFP modules for SFP slots.
+The common match for SFP ports is a copper SFP module applied with a network cable and fiber SFP module applied with fiber optic cable.
+Network cable or copper cable includes Cat5e, Cat6, Cat6a, etc. While fiber optic cable includes single mode fiber and multimode fiber.
+Therefore, if you want to know how to use SFP slot, you need to know how to choose the right copper SFP modules or fiber SFP modules for SFP slots.
 As for how to choose the right SFP modules, go ahead for more details in the next two paragraphs.